 - You can add a time dimension, i.e., animate the process and look at it in development.

-In the full (not demo) version of Power Map, you can use your downloadable maps, for example, to visualize visitors to the shopping center or prices for apartments in a residential building directly on the construction plan.
+In the full (not demo) version of Power Map, you can use your downloadable maps.
+For example, to visualize visitors to the shopping center or prices for apartments in a residential building directly on the construction plan.

-This add-in appeared for the first time in Excel 2013 and is designed to “revitalize” your data – the construction of interactive graphs, charts, maps, and tables.
+This add-in appeared for the first time in Excel 2013.
+It is designed to “revitalize” your data – the construction of interactive graphs, charts, maps, and tables.
 Sometimes it uses the terms dashboard (dashboard) or scorecard (scorecard).
 The point is that you can insert a special sheet without cells into your Excel file – a Power View slide, where you can add text, pictures, and a lot of different types of visualizations from your data from the Power Pivot Data Model.
 Here are the nuances:

 - The source data is taken from the same place – from the Power Pivot Data Model.